Pesticide misuse

 Under United States law, pesticide misuse is considered to be the use of a pesticide in a way that violates laws regulating their use or endangers humans or the environment; many of these regulations are laid out in the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
+Pesticide misuse encompasses a range of practices, including overapplication, incorrect timing, and the use of banned substances.
+This global issue not only threatens environmental safety but also undermines efforts towards sustainability.
+The risk of pesticide pollution at a global scale necessitates a concerted effort to understand and mitigate misuse.
 The most common instances of pesticide misuse are applications inconsistent with the labeling, which can include the use of a material in any way not described on the label, changing dosage rates, or violating specific safety instructions.
 Pesticide labels have been criticized as a poor risk communication vehicle, leading some officials and researchers to question whether "misuse" is an appropriate term for what are often "unintended uses" resulting from a poor understanding of safety and application instructions.
 Other kinds of pesticide misuse include the sale or use of an unregistered pesticide or one whose registration has been revoked and the sale or use of an adulterated or misbranded pesticide.
 Under most jurisdictions, it is illegal to alter or remove pesticide labels, to sell restricted pesticides to an uncertified applicator, or to fail to maintain sales and use records of restricted pesticides.

 Pesticides are toxic compounds, and their labels are specifically designed to encourage safe and effective use.
 Ignoring the directions can lead to civil and criminal charges and civil liability for damages to other parties.